David Cameron

-His premiership was marked by the effects of the 2008 financial crisis and the Great Recession, which his government sought to address through austerity measures.
-His administration passed the Health and Social Care Act and the Welfare Reform Act, which introduced large-scale changes to healthcare and welfare.
-It also attempted to enforce stricter immigration policies via the Home Office hostile environment policy, introduced reforms to education, and oversaw the 2012 London Olympics.
-Cameron's administration privatised Royal Mail and some other state assets, implemented the Equality Act, and legalised same-sex marriage in England and Wales.
+Cameron's premiership was marked by the effects of the 2008 financial crisis and the Great Recession, which the government sought to address through austerity measures.
+Parliament passed the Health and Social Care Act and the Welfare Reform Act, which allowed the government to introduce large-scale changes to healthcare and welfare.
+The government also attempted to enforce stricter immigration policies via the Home Office hostile environment policy, introduced reforms to education, and oversaw the 2012 London Olympics.
+It privatised Royal Mail and some other state assets, implemented the Equality Act 2010, and legalised same-sex marriage in England and Wales.
 Internationally, Cameron oversaw Operation Ellamy in the First Libyan Civil War and authorised the bombing of the Islamic State in Syria.
-Constitutionally, his government oversaw the 2011 United Kingdom Alternative Vote referendum and Scottish independence referendum, both of which confirmed Cameron's favoured outcome.
-When the Conservatives secured an unexpected majority in the 2015 general election, he remained as prime minister, this time leading a Conservative-only government known as the Second Cameron ministry.
-Cameron introduced the Brexit referendum on the UK's continuing membership of the European Union in 2016.
-He supported the Britain Stronger in Europe campaign which lost.
-Following the success of Vote Leave, Cameron resigned as prime minister and was succeeded by Theresa May, his home secretary.
+Constitutionally, the government oversaw the 2011 United Kingdom Alternative Vote referendum and the 2014 Scottish independence referendum, both of which confirmed Cameron's favoured "no" outcome.
+When the Conservatives secured an unexpected majority in the 2015 general election, Cameron began leading a Conservative-majority government.
+He introduced the Brexit referendum on the UK's continuing membership of the European Union in 2016, and supported the Britain Stronger in Europe campaign, which lost.
+Following the success of Vote Leave, Cameron resigned as prime minister and party leader and was succeeded by Theresa May, his home secretary.

-Cameron resigned his seat on 12 September 2016, and maintained a low political profile.
-He has served as the president of Alzheimer's Research UK from 2017 to 2023, and returned in 2025; and was implicated in the Greensill scandal.
-Cameron released his memoir, For the Record, in 2019.
-In 2023 he was appointed foreign secretary by Rishi Sunak and became a life peer as Baron Cameron of Chipping Norton.
-After the Conservatives lost the 2024 general election to the Labour Party, Cameron retired as foreign secretary.
-However, he maintains his House of Lords seat.
+Cameron resigned his seat in the House of Commons in September 2016, and thereafter maintained a low political profile for several years.
+He was president of Alzheimer's Research UK from 2017 to 2023, and returned to this position in 2025.
+He was implicated in the Greensill scandal.
+His memoir, For the Record, was published in 2019.
+In 2023 he was appointed foreign secretary by Rishi Sunak, that appointment facilitated by his becoming a member of the House of Lords as a life peer.
+He served as foreign secretary until the Conservatives lost the 2024 general election.

-Cameron was credited for helping to modernise the Conservative Party, and for reducing the UK's national deficit.
-However, he was subject to criticism for austerity measures, as well as his decision to hold a referendum on Britain's membership of the EU, which led to political instability in the UK during the late 2010s.
-In historical rankings of prime ministers of the United Kingdom, academics and journalists have ranked him in the fourth and third quintiles.
+Cameron has been credited for helping to modernise the Conservative Party and for reducing the UK's national deficit.
+He has also been criticised for austerity measures, his support for foreign intervention in the Libyan and Syrian civil wars, as well as his decision to hold the EU membership referendum, which led to political instability in the UK during the late 2010s.